 Professional research expertise

 Principal investigators on Kercher Center for Social Research projects hold faculty appointments in the Department of Sociology and collaborating departments at Western Michigan University.
-They are assisted by a professional staff of researchers, a clerical staff, computer specialists and experienced graduate and undergraduate research assistants from the Department of Sociology.
+They are assisted by a professional staff and experienced graduate and undergraduate research assistants from the Department of Sociology.

-The Kercher Center has a professional staff with extensive experience in sampling techniques, survey design, data collection and analysis.
+The Kercher Center researchers have extensive experience in sampling techniques, survey design, data collection and analysis.
 Entire studies, from research design to final report, are completed at the Kercher Center.

 The center specializes in a variety of survey methodologies and has conducted telephone, mail and Web-based surveys.
 Investigators on center projects have extensive experience in each of these areas.
 Recently, survey research has increasingly moved towards Web-based designs for a variety of reasons including the reduced cost to field the survey and the added convenience for participants.
 The center offers a variety of Web-based solutions for data collection including mass-marketed surveys and more private designs targeted at specific groups or individuals.
 Web-based surveys can also be designed with either anonymous or tracked participants, with security in place to ensure data safety.